Cosmos-it/guide-to-develop-on-dragonchain/README.md

 ### Contribute SDK

-Currently, Dragonchain supports two SDKs ([Python](https://github.com/dragonchain-inc/dragonchain-sdk-python) and [Node.js](https://github.com/dragonchain-inc/dragonchain-sdk-node)) internally, but we would like to have many SDK options to reflect our system capabilities.
-If you have any questions or concerns, please join our community developer forum on Telegram (Community Dragonchain Dev Official).
+Currently, Dragonchain supports two SDKs ([Python](https://github.com/dragonchain-inc/dragonchain-sdk-python) and [Node.js](https://github.com/dragonchain-inc/dragonchain-sdk-node)), but any language could be used to interface with a chain.
+If you have any questions, concerns, or would like to contribute to a DragonchainSDK or create your own, please join our community developer forum on Telegram (Community Dragonchain Dev Official).